Never Too Young to Die: Plot

 Velvet Von Ragnar is a powerful murderous psychopathic gang leader, but also a hermaphrodite who prides himself on being both a man and a woman.
 He's holding a gang rally where he announces his plans to poison the water supply and pipeline of a major US city.
 However, top US secret agent and double-O counterpart Drew Stargrove steals a key component he needs to pull this off.
-After an action packed shoot out, Stargrove is surrounded and although he puts up a good fight, he's eventually killed by Von Ragnar.
+After an action packed shoot out, Stargrove is surrounded and although he puts up a good fight, he is eventually killed by Von Ragnar.
 However, the component is not on him.
-When his estranged son Lance, a talented high-school gymnast, receives word of his father's death, the government claims that he's been killed in a car accident, which Lance doesn't believe.
+When his estranged son Lance, a talented high-school gymnast, receives word of his father's death, the government claims that he's been killed in a car accident, which Lance does not believe.
 Lance learns that part of his inheritance is a farm he never knew his father had.
 The only person living there is Danja Deering, a beautiful female spy colleague of Drew.
 Two of Von Ragnar's henchmen assault her, thinking that she has the component.
 Lance arrives just in time to help her defeat the attacker, destroying his barn in the process.
 After Danja explains the situation to him, they team up to stop Von Ragnar.
 Both sides have their own tech experts to assist them in their quest—Velvet Von Ragnar has nerdy Riley and Lance has his Asian-American roommate and tech genius Cliff.